Stjarnan/TravelerAPI/README.md

 and visit localhost:3000/api in your browser to see the project

+## Status

+This project is not actively being developed, future changes could include the addition of:

+* Routes to create and save users
+* Routes to load user data

 ## Built With

 * [Express](http://expressjs.com/) - The web framework used